smart94423/pabutools/docs/_sources/usage.rst

     instance = Instance()
     profile = Profile(instance=instance)
-    profile.ballot_validation = True   # Boolean (de)activating the validation of the ballot type
+    profile.ballot_validation = True   # Boolean to activate/deactivate the validation of the ballot type
     profile.ballot_type = Ballot   # The type used for the ballot validation b = {1, 2, 3}
     profile.validate_ballot(b)   # The validator, would raise a TypeError here

 Approval Profiles
 ^^^^^^^^^^^^^^^^^
 When submitting approval ballots, voters submit a set of projects they approve of.
-Approval ballots are represented through the class :py:class:`~pabutools.election.ballot.approvalballot.ApprovalBallot` that inherits both from `set` and from :py:class:`~pabutools.election.ballot.ballot.Ballot`.
+Approval ballots are represented through the class :py:class:`~pabutools.election.ballot.approvalballot.ApprovalBallot` that inherits from both `set` and :py:class:`~pabutools.election.ballot.ballot.Ballot`.

 A profile of approval ballots, i.e., an approval profile, is instantiated from the class :py:class:`~pabutools.election.profile.approvalprofile.ApprovalProfile`.
 It inherits from :py:class:`~pabutools.election.profile.profile.Profile`.
-The type for the ballot validator is by default set to :py:class:`~pabutools.election.ballot.approvalballot.ApprovalBallot`.
+By default, it sets the type for the ballot validator to :py:class:`~pabutools.election.ballot.approvalballot.ApprovalBallot`.

 .. code-block:: python